YogyaChugh/Webelo/docs/events.md

     3) Shadow tree is open and `composed` in event is true, then the path has the full order from the element invoked to the top including shadow tree hierarchy.
     4) Shadow tree is open and `composed` in event is false, then the path has elements from the element invoked till the shadow root.

+It also removes the shadow roots !

-This is how based on shadow tree, the `path` for even is calculated.
-Further, composedPath() works on it to
+This is how the `path` for the current event is calculated.
+Furthermore, the `composePath()` method works on this path to have the shadow roots removed and also not including the shadow DOM notes if its mode is closed.